kamangir/bluer-ugv/bluer_ugv/docs/UGVs/arzhang3-template.md

 title:::

-the first one with two motherboards.
+the first one with two computers.

 - computer(s):
     - `arzhang3-front`